nanopb/nanopb_cpp/README.md

-# WARNING: project is not production ready until it is in `main` branch.
+# WARNING: project is not production ready until it will be in `main` branch.

 # NanoPb C++